alwaysdata/documentation/security/ssl-tls/configure-tls/index.en.md

 [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) is a cryptographic protocol to secure Internet communications.

-3 profiles are available to be set in the **Web > Configuration > SSL** menu:
+3 presets are available in the **Web > Configuration > SSL** menu:

 - _Modern_: TLS 1.3 is activated.
-It's compatible with latest web browsers ;
+Compatible with the latest web browsers versions.
-- _Intermediate_: TLS versions higher to 1.2 are activated.
-It's compatible with most web browsers ;
+- _Intermediate_: TLS versions higher than 1.2 are activated.
+Compatible with most web browsers.
 - _Old_: all TLS versions are activated.
-It's compatible with oldes web browsers.
+Compatible with olders web browsers.

 {{% notice note %}}
-The _Old_ profile is activated by default in alwaysdata's servers.
+The _Old_ profile is activated by default on alwaysdata's servers.
 {{% /notice %}}

 ## VPS and dedicated servers